 The name is pretty self-explanatory; Return on Investment is a ratio that determines whether the expenditures of your business operations are generating a desired amount of income.

-If you want your business to survive, you need to maximise your ROI.
+If you want your business to survive, you need to know what is ROI and how to maximise it.

 Calculating Return on Investment